ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    At the bottom of the Designer panel are three options:

-* :guilabel:`OK`  Save the current testcase and exit.
+* :guilabel:`OK`  Save the current test case and exit.
 If you did not supply a file name when you started Designer, it will use the ``Object name`` as the file name.
-* :guilabel:`CANCEL`  Exit Designer without saving the testcase.
+* :guilabel:`CANCEL`  Exit Designer without saving the test case.
 * :guilabel:`EDIT`  Return to the screen capture interface.

 For now, press the :guilabel:`CANCEL` button to exit without creating an object.